raphael-jms/micro-orbiting/README.md

 # ToDos

 **Now**
-- [x] Check again with the bounds for the optimization in basic MPC!!!
 - [ ] Check terminal constraint in spiral linearizing MPC
+- [ ] Check proof for derivation of spiraling MPC!!!
+        - see comment in terminal_incredients_linearizing!!!
+        - Why do I have `alpha/3` in spiral_mpc_1, build_solver???

 **Next steps**
 - [ ] Spiraling node